yiskw713/yiskw713/README.md

 Hi there👋, I'm Yuchi Ishikawa.

 * 👨‍💻 I'm a third-year PhD candidate, majoring in Computer Vision and Machine Learning.
-* 🧪 My research topic is about human action recognition.
+* 🧪 My research topic is about video understanding and self-supervised learning.
 * 😎 I'm curious about everything and I'm currently learning Rust language.
 * 🎒 I love traveling all over the world.
-I've been to over 25 countries and landed on the seven continents so far.
+I've been to over 30 countries and landed on the seven continents so far.
-* 🏃⛳️  I've been getting into running a marathon and playing golf lately.
+* 🍺🍶 I also love drinking beer and Japanese sake.

 ### Languages and Skills